bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1108_class_vs_struct.md

 ## Conclusion
-You've learned the fundamental difference when an object is created using classes vs struct in terms of memory.
+You've learned the fundamental difference in how memory is managed when an object is created either through classes or structs.
 You've learned the difference between reference type and value type.
-Why am I talking about this?
+At this point, you might feel as if there is no point of learning the difference.
+You are right, when you are creating small apps, it doesn't really matter.
+But, once you start to have a complex structure, that's when you truly see how OOP can be difficult to manage as you've seen the diagram of the UIKIt Structure created by Apple engineers.
+In Part 3 of this course, I hope to talk more why I prefer using value type over reference type.

 #### Stay Connected
 I focus on building a long-term relationship with you.
 Feel free to follow on my social media for personal updates and engagement.
 You may see what my daily activity is like on Instagram.